JohntheLee/thedatumwebsite/content/english/cv.md

 ## Employment History

+**Cloud Data Architect** at Lucky Super, Waterloo, ON
+- November 2020 - Present
+- Managed Point of Sale transactions and inventory deliveries
+- Trained new employees and monitored the productivity of current employees
+- Oversaw data migration procedures from on-premises to the cloud using AWS Storage Gateway
+- Organized data structures for inventory prices and employee payrolls within Amazon DynamoDB

 **GIS Data Technician** at Koffler Scientific Reserve at Joker’s Hill, King City, ON
 - July – September 2021
-- Updated Koffler Scientific Reserve GIS databases using MySQL and ArcGIS Online
+- Evaluated on-premises GIS databases using MySQL and ArcGIS Online
-- Supported on-site researchers with GIS needs consistent with University of Toronto standards
 - Geo-logged trail routes using GPS devices and imported them as KML files into ArcGIS Desktop
-- Analyzed existing maps and databases to propose new public trail routes
+- Conducted raster suitability analyses to propose new public trail routes
 - Designed data interpolation solutions using R and Python 3
-- Communicated to upper management on a weekly basis regarding project progress and expected issues
+- Communicated to upper management regarding project progress and expected issues

 **Reserve Operations Assistant** at Koffler Scientific Reserve at Joker’s Hill, King City, ON
 - May – October 2020
-- Performed routine maintenance of housing, laboratories, grounds, roads, and storage facilities
+- Implemented a cloud-based solution to monitor on-premises solar panel energy data using AWS Lambda and CloudWatch
-- Coordinated with visiting students and researchers to lend general research services including ArcGIS mapping and R data analysis
+- Provided cloud-based solutions to primary investigators regarding ArcGIS mapping and R data analysis
-- Organized housing for visiting students and researchers per COVID-19 pandemic protocol outlined by the University of Toronto
 - Corresponded with the public of King City regarding trail closures and restrictions

 **Event Coordinator** at Koffler Scientific Reserve at Joker’s Hill, King City, ON